 And that's it!
 You just made delicious, healthy protein cookies that you can snack on all week long.

-Store the vegan protein cookies in an airtight container in the refrigerator for up to 5 days.
+Once the cookies are completely cool, store them in an airtight container in the refrigerator for up to 5 days or freeze for up to 2 months.

 Now that you have pea protein powder on hand, you might be curious about other ways to use it.